Krishuthapa/PreLoRA/README.md

-### PreLORA: PreLoRA: Hybrid Pre-training of Vision Transformers with Full Training and Low-Rank Adapters
+### PreLoRA: Hybrid Pre-training of Vision Transformers with Full Training and Low-Rank Adapters

 Optimizing Pre-training of ViT models on the ImageNet datasets.